boobo94/boobo94.github.io/_posts/2022/03/2022-03-11-bunker-list-romania.md

 ---
 title: Antiatomic bunker list in Romania
-summary: I created an antiatomic bunker list in Romania shared on github repo in csv and json format
+summary: I created an antiatomic bunker list in Romania shared on GitHub repo in CSV and JSON format.
+Check this out and build your next app using it.
 categories: resources
 tags: github repo
 date: 2022-03-11 09:09:09 +0000